 - Leading businesses are 72% more likely than the non-leading brands to strongly agree that improving first-party data quality and quantity is crucial.

-There are thousands of marketing tech vendors that offer organizations like yours the ability to store and organize first-party data.
-But it’s only the CDP that allows you to do all that and activate it with ease.
+There are thousands of marketing technology vendors that offer organizations like yours the ability to store and organize first-party data.
+But it’s only the customer data platform that allows you to do all that and activate that data with ease.